jonoxia/schedule_maker/README.md

 Requires python 3, npm, and yarn to be installed.

-In one terminal window, run the
+In one terminal window, run the backend Flask server by doing this:

-> cd api
+* cd api
-> python3 -m venv venv
+* python3 -m venv venv
-> source venv/bin/activate
+* source venv/bin/activate
-> pip install -r requirements.txt
+* pip install -r requirements.txt
-> flask run
+* flask run

 In a second terminal window, run the front-end React by doing this:

-> yarn install
+* yarn install
-> yarn build
+* yarn build
-> yarn start
+* yarn start

 This will open your browser to the react app.